 New Orleans established a thriving economy off slavery, with the CBD bustling with new businesses and buildings.
 By the 1830s, New Orleans had become the wealthiest city in the nation, but at what cost?
 The city was 57% Black (free and enslaved) and 43% white.
 As the city expanded, Black people were pushed out of the French Quarter, and into neighborhoods on the outskirts like Tremé and the 7th Ward.
 By the Civil War era (1860-1865), the Black population dropped to 14%, with the white population surging to 85%.

 After a series of turmoil, displacement, natural disasters, and oppression, some how and some way, we still managed to maintain and preserve our way of life.
 The culture remained unscathed.
 We are still eating red beans on Mondays as our enslaved ancestors did on wash days and we still follow the beat of the drum as they did in Congo Square, whether its in bounce beats or brass bands.

 Resistance in Our Existence

-We are sensitive and possessive behind this culture.
-This is a way of life that extends beyond our city's 300 years, with roots that were established long before our ancestors' captivity.
+We are sensitive and possessive behind our place here.
+This is a way of life that extends beyond our city's colonial 300 years, with roots that were established long before our ancestors' captivity.
 It is not an aesthetic.
 It is not a commodity.
 It cannot be diluted.
 It cannot be imitated.
 It is our means of survival; what we have always held on to when everything else was stripped away.
 Black New Orleanians ARE New Orleans culture.
-The two can never be separated, because the connection is intangible.
 It can't be touched, only carried in veins and through generations.

 I am painfully watching my New Orleans, our New Orleans, change before my eyes.
 This city is so deeply ingrained in me, that this change is personal.
 Too personal.
 Katrina and gentrification worked hand in hand to wipe out the most visible representations of my childhood.
 But see this culture...THIS culture?
 No indeed.
 I'll be holding on to it for dear life.